tupperward/blog/content/posts/cooking/turking.md

   - thanksgiving
   - bbq
 image: /posts/turkey_pics/two_birds_thighs.jpg
-comments: true
+featured: true
 ---
 # The Long Boring Part Before the Recipe
 Thanksgiving dinner is my favorite thing to cook every year.
 It really only got big for me when I was 19, my group of friends ended up starting a friendsgiving a tradition that has so far lasted for 15 years.
 It's been my favorite day of the year every year and as I've grown up and started my own family I've carried that love for that event over to the holiday proper.

 Now as a total aside, I've long held that when dealing with software for a living wears a hole into your soul.
 Building intangible, completely logical constructs out of text is pretty neat, but I can't touch my stupid website.
 I can't play catch with the dumb Godot dice game I poorly made.
 I yearn for the physical, to see the product of my own hands' labor.
 I've never been much good at building things, even in the software world where I have more experience, so I instead turn to cooking.